ZiningW/costco-receipt-analysis/README.md

 2. Click the floating “View Spending Summary” button the extension injects.
 3. The extension fetches warehouse/gas receipts (2-year window) and online orders, then opens the dashboard.
 4. Use the dashboard filters (All/YTD/Last 12 months/Custom/Month) and tabs (All, Warehouse, Online, Gas) to explore.
-5. Click “Download JSON” to export the currently filtered data.
+5. Click “Download JSON” to export the currently filtered data as structured JSON.
+6. Click “Download CSV” to export a row-per-item CSV (warehouse, gas, and online) for the currently filtered range.
+7. Use “Download Trips CSV” to export a trip-level CSV for the Shopping Trips table and “Download Chart CSV” for the currently selected Activity Overview metric.
+8. Optionally click “Download Wrapped PNG” to generate a shareable “wrapped” summary image.
-6. Click a warehouse visit or online order row to open the detail modal.
+9. Click a warehouse visit or online order row to open the detail modal.

 ## Key functionality